mr-anvesh/readme-generator/README.md

 # GitHub README Generator

-This project is a Python script that fetches files from a GitHub project repository and generates a `README.md` file using OpenAI's GPT-4 Turbo model.
+This project is a Python script that fetches files from a GitHub project repository and generates a `README.md` file using OpenAI's GPT-4o model.

 ## Features